powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 - HWTSTAMP_FILTER_ALL
 - HWTSTAMP_FILTER_NTP_ALL

-Here is an example of a NIC that has all the necessary capabilities for both send and receive:
+For more details on these capabilities see the [kernel timestamping](https://www.kernel.org/doc/Documentation/networking/timestamping.txt) documentation.
+Below is an example of a NIC that has all the necessary capabilities for both send and receive:

 ```shell
 $ ethtool -T enp0s25